nmillin/uw_madison_omega/README.txt

       have the hover effects & more to work.
       --**update 1/20/12** - this module isn't required if you don't want a dropdown.
 -Omega Tools (for Development) -- Can subtheme Omega fast, and export your theme's updated settings to the .info file.
+-Menu Breadcrumb -- Drupal 7 uses the Main Menu to determine the breadcrumbs, but this module allows you to use the menu the current page
+      belongs to.
+You will have more fine grain control of the breadcrumb settings.

 Modules for Production with Omega
 -Context -- Allows you to have conditions & reactions to determine block placement & delta (don't have to use the Block interface).